CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 >
 >That very young BPM firm did record star achievements, like supporting a major automotive manufacturer reorganization in the early 2000's, and several other prestigious and well paying clients.
 But it was struggling for wider market adoption & capitalistic funding.
 >
->Eventually that very young BPM firm got acquired by a larger, very innovative & advanced, yet somewhat more mainstream BPM firm.
+>Eventually that very young BPM firm got acquired by a larger, innovative & advanced, yet somewhat more mainstream BPM firm.
 >
->And eventually, the resulting merged company got in turn acquired, by a several orders of magnitude bigger firm, that did systems applications and products in data processing, and marketed suites of very successful enterprise resource planning software.
+>Next, the resulting merged entity got in turn acquired, by a several orders of magnitude bigger firm, that did systems applications and products in data processing, marketing suites of very successful enterprise resource planning software.
 >
->That very big firm wasn't made of innovative geniuses, more like bland company men, but it sat significantly higher on the corporate & capitalistic food chain.
+>That very big firm wasn't made of innovative geniuses & cool geeks, more like bland company men with suits and neckties, but it sat significantly higher on the corporate & capitalistic food chain.
 >
 >That very big firm wasn't particularly bleeding edge, in fact it was borderline "boring", but it was totally mainstream, and had the necessary war chest to impose itself in corporate & government users markets, and in capital markets.
 >
 >Stakeholders did cash out handsomely at all successive stages of divestiture.
-Those who believed in surviving and thriving independently on the sole coattail of bleeding edge innovation, got a rude awakening- but such is the nature of that business.
+Those who believed in surviving and thriving independently on the sole coattail of bleeding edge innovation, got a rude awakening ...
+>
+>... but such is the nature of that business.
 >
 >So, it's not just about the tech- at least for some players.